cptjo/starter-hugo-research-group/content/post/20-12-01-wowchemy-prize/index.md

 ---
-title: Richard Lay Wins First Place in the Wowchemy Prize
+title: Jen Donovan Wins First Place in the Wowchemy Prize
 date: 2020-12-01
 ---

-Congratulations to Richard Hendricks for winning first place in the Wowchemy Prize.
+Congratulations to Jen Donovan for winning first place in the Wowchemy Prize.

 <!--more-->